FreddyWordingham/CodeCraft/src/rules_to_live_by.md

 A user will use your code in ways you never imagined, intended or wanted.

-It's very difficult for us as developers to image how a user with no knowledge of the internals of our code will use it.
+It's very difficult for us as developers to visualise how a user with no knowledge of the internals of our code will use it.
 Because we know how it works, we use it in exactly the way it was intended.

 This underscores the importance of designing with empathy and robustness.